awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 }
 ```

+By default, Lambda invokes your function as soon as records are available in the SQS queue\.
+Lambda will poll up to 10 messages in your queue at once and will send that batch to the function\.
+To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to five minutes by configuring a batch window\.
+Before invoking the function, Lambda continues to poll messages from the SQS standard queue until batch window expires, the [payload limit](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) is reached or full batch size is reached\.

 For FIFO queues, records contain additional attributes that are related to deduplication and sequencing\.

 **Example Amazon SQS message event \(FIFO queue\)**